Picking the perfect racing seat for your sim rig is undoubtedly a crucial factor when putting your cockpit together.

 You’ll find people who have similar preferences to you, for example, and these individuals can be valuable sources of information as to where you can find useful upgrades or whether you should try out certain sim racing products.
 So, let’s take a look at what I consider to be five of the best seat options available to buy right now put in order of cost.

-This very professional looking offering from Sim-Lab is called the SPEED1, and it’s one of the newest products available from this well known sim manufacturer.
+This very professional-looking offering from Sim-Lab is called the SF1, and it’s one of the newest products available from this well-known sim manufacturer.

-It’s a non-FIA approved (which makes it less expensive, but without impacting quality) fibreglass seat with the kind of ergonomic shape you’d expect from such a well-respected sports manufacturer, which makes it ideal for sim racing drivers.
-There’s a black gel coating on the rear of the seat, with provisions for a 5-point harness in case you use a motion rig.
+F1 style seats are very, very popular in sim racing thanks to the influence of F1 drivers who are also very prolific in the simulator.
+It’s a non-FIA approved (which makes it less expensive, but without impacting quality) fibreglass seat with the kind of developed, ergonomic shape you’d expect from such a well-respected sports manufacturer, which makes it ideal for sim racing drivers.
+There are two mount points on each side that are compatible with standard side mounting seat brackets.
 Mount to your sim racing rig (including those on offer from SimLab themselves) using standard side mounts.
 We think this will be a very popular seat with sim racers this year.

 FIA approved, this seat from Sparco is lightweight at only 5.5kg and can fit into narrow cockpits.
 However this seat is built to one size only, so again, make sure you measure yourself first!
 There’s also a non-slip covering in strategic areas for increased body retention and better comfort.
 A new lower leg cushion offers additional support whilst medium lumbar support allows for a snug fit around the legs.

 There are a few different ways you mount your seat to your rig, can do this and generally it is recommended to buy mounts from the same retailer as the seat to ensure compatibility.